sjakthol/aws-vpc-traffic-mirroring/README.md

 ### Mirror Filters for Application Load Balancers

-Amazon VPC Traffic Mirroring can mirror traffic from ENIs of Application Load Balancers.
-The VPC Mirroring template includes two mirror filters to mirror a portion of the ALB network traffic:
+Amazon VPC Traffic Mirroring can mirror traffic from ENIs of some Application Load Balancers (ALB).
+Amazon VPC Traffic Mirroring only supports instances that are built on the AWS Nitro System.
+You can mirror the traffic of an ALB if it uses a supported instance.
+ALBs are more likely to support mirroring on newer regions (like `eu-north-1`) that do not have non-Nitro based previous generation instances available.
+If the ALB is not using a supported instance, you cannot mirror its traffic.

+For supported ALBs, the VPC Mirroring template includes two mirror filters to mirror a portion of the ALB network traffic:

 * `MirrorAlbClientTraffic` - Mirrors all ingress and egress traffic between clients and the ALB.
 Traffic between the ALB and targets is not mirrored.
 * `MirrorAlbTargetTraffic` - Mirrors all ingress and egress traffic between the ALB and its targets.
 Traffic between clients and the ALB is not mirrored.